 - Dabbing any excess moisture off of the beets, place them on a single layer on your parchment paper lined baking sheet.
 Sprinkle the rounds with the cheese seasoning.

-- Bake for 30-45 minutes or until crisp.
-Check at the 30 minute mark and remove any chips to a platter that are crisp and continue to cook the other chips until they are golden brown and crispy.
+- Bake for 15 minutes, then rotate your pans.
+Bake 10-20 minutes more (depending on the thickness of your slices).
+Remove any chips to a platter that are crisp and continue to cook the other chips until they are golden brown and crispy.

-- Extra rosemary sea salt can be stored in an airtight container up to a week - use on roasted veggies, potatoes, chicken, fish, pork, or beef!
+- Extra rosemary sea salt can be stored in an airtight container in the fridge up to a week - use on roasted veggies, potatoes, chicken, fish, pork, or beef!